nikitinvv/tomoalign/README.md

 # tomoalign
-Multi-GPU reconstruction of tomographic data with non-rogod projection alignment
+Multi-GPU reconstruction of tomographic data with non-rigid projection alignment

 see https://arxiv.org/abs/2008.03375 for details